ankitmalpani/udacity-carnd-pid-controller/README.md

 double steer_value = -Cp * cte - Kd * diff_cte - Ci * int_cte; //new integral term with constant Ci
 ```

-`Calculated with Cp as .3158, Cd as 3.5467 and Ci as 0 (no systemic bias) - Look at twiddling below`
+`Calculated with Cp as .3158, Cd as 3.5467 and Ci as 0 (no systemic bias) - manual fine tuning and twiddling (Look at twiddling below)`

 [Final PID controller with params from twiddling](./videos/PID_controller.mp4)